MotoStatz

 Kawasaki Z H2 Acceleration through the gears

-The Z H2 delivers some impressive acceleration times, as you would expect from a bike producing close to 180 horsepower at the rear wheel.
+The Z H2 delivers some truly impressive acceleration times, exactly as you would expect from a Supercharged motorcycle producing close to 180 horsepower at the rear wheel.

-The 0-60 mph time is limited by wheelies and could be significantly quicker if the Z H2 were lowered or strapped down.
+The 0–60 mph time is limited by wheelies and could be significantly quicker if the bike were lowered or properly strapped down.

 Even so, the Z H2 manages it in just 2.91 seconds.
-The 0-100 km/h time doesn’t quite break the three-second barrier, recording 3.04 seconds.
+The 0–100 km/h sprint falls just outside the three-second barrier at 3.04 seconds.

-Like many big, powerful bikes, 0-60 mph and 0-100 km/h times are rather pointless measurements.
-It is beyond those speeds that the Z H2 really paints a more accurate picture.
+As with many big, powerful bikes, the 0–60 mph and 0–100 km/h times are somewhat academic.
+It is beyond those speeds that the Z H2 really reveals its potential.

 The Dragy 60–130 mph time is blistering – just 4.88 seconds.

-If you have the nerve to hold on long enough and your neck can cope with the wind blast, the Kawasaki Z H2 will reach a genuine 176.8 mph top speed, though most riders would probably not want to go much beyond 150 mph.
+If you have the nerve to hold on and your neck can cope with the wind blast, the Kawasaki Z H2 will reach a genuine top speed of 176.8 mph.
+In reality, though, most riders would probably not want to venture much beyond 150 mph.

 Kawasaki Z H2 Acceleration and Top Speed